Why You Should Choose National Enviromental Trainers?

 - Performing work at a listed or proposed-for listing on the Superfund National Priority List (NPL).

 - Performing work at a listed site or proposed for listing on a state priority list.

-- Upon completion of the self-study modules, learners take a final examination to earn their certificate.
+Upon completion of the self-study modules, learners take a final examination to earn their certificate.
 After successfully passing the examination, users can immediately download their digital certificate documenting completion.
-NET also maintains records of all course completions and sends email notifications when refresher courses are due.
+NET also maintain records of all course completions and sends email notifications when refresher courses are due.